 Tell us about yourself!
 What do you do every day, and what are you passionate about?

-How did you feel when we developed your idea into a prototype?
+How did you feel when we developed your design into a prototype?

 What do you think made your product a success?

-What about the process of working with Betabrand sticks out as most positive?
+What about the process with Betabrand sticks out as most positive?

 Would you recommend the Betabrand ThinkTank to other aspiring designers?

 Absolutely.
 Take a chance and put your design out there, you could be very surprised how well received it is.
 The Betabrand community has been overwhelmingly positive throughout the process.
 Stop waiting, submit that design!

 What’s next for you and the Betabrand Think Tank?

 “What’s Next…?”
 Ohhh, yes!
 Betabrand and I have something awesome in the works… I think you’ll like it.
 I learned a lot from the Hooded Blazer process and am putting those lessons into this item.
 Keep your eyes peeled for it’s debut.

 - Meet Socks Of Catan Collaborators: Guido & Benjamin Teuber - October 11, 2014